A version of this article first appeared on April 7, 2021

 One of the main objectives of the telescope is to study the atmospheres of exoplanets — planets outside the Solar System.

-Once operational, it will look for oxygen present in the atmospheres of planets in distant galaxies.
+It will look for oxygen present in the atmospheres of planets in distant galaxies.

-5. How it will launch into space
+5. How it launched into space